grettke/help/help.md

     Highlight LaTeX and related markup.

-    Normally, I don&rsquo;t do any syntax highlighting, as I believe that should be delegated to source buffers, thinking that to do otherwise is distracting.
+    Normally, I don't do any syntax highlighting, as I believe that should be delegated to source buffers, thinking that to do otherwise is distracting.
 However, I already do configure subscripts and Greek letters to be displayed with syntax highlighting, because I want to indicate to the human reader that they are special, and specifically *not*-Unicode.
 Do the same thing for LaTeX and related markup.

     ```emacs-lisp
     (setq org-highlight-latex-and-related '(latex script entities))
     ```

-    Allow &ldquo;refactoring&rdquo; of Footnotes between documents.
+    Allow "refactoring" of Footnotes between documents.

     ```emacs-lisp
     (setq org-footnote-define-inline t)